thomas-shibin/hello-world/README.md

 **Hello World Coderssss...**

 Welcome to the hello world repo, I am sure you are here to learn something interesting.
-The major topics you will find here are Automation, Programming, and Cloud.
+The discussions you will find here are Automation, Programming, and Cloud.
 I know it's not easy to find what you need, the internet is wide and sometimes misguiding.
 Therefore, I will be only adding here the contents I learned and experimented with.

 Let's start cooking